nahuelhds/react-native-hello-world/README.md

 1. Wait for packager initialization and QR Code tab to open
 1. Scan QA with Expo app on the device.

+### Babel

+If you do modifications to Babel config `.babelrc`, then you need to clear the packager cache and then restart the project.

 ## Debugging

 > **Tip:** Remote debugging works best with Live reload.
 Hot reloading gives too much troubles and RSOF (Red Screen of Death).